 Up to 20% in value of the Scheme Property can consist of deposits with a single body.
-The Company may only invest in deposits with an approved bank and which are repayable on demand, or have the right to be withdrawn, and maturing in no more than 12 months.
+The Company may only invest in deposits with an Approved Bank and which are repayable on demand, or have the right to be withdrawn, and maturing in no more than 12 months.

-10. Cover for transactions in derivatives and forward transactions
+Cover for transactions in derivatives and forward transactions

-- 10.1 The ACD must ensure that the Company's global exposure relating to derivatives and forwards transactions held in the Company may not exceed the net value of the Scheme Property. - 10.2 The ACD must calculate the Company's global exposure on at least a daily basis.
+- 10.1 The ACD must ensure that the Company's global exposure relating to derivatives and forwards transactions held in the Company may not exceed the net value of the Scheme Property. - The ACD must calculate the Company's global exposure on at least a daily basis.
+The ACD calculates the Company's global exposure using the commitment approach.
 For the purposes of this paragraph, exposure must be calculated taking into account the current value of the underlying assets, the counterparty risk, future market movements and the time available to liquidate the positions.